 We arrived in Santiago airport with a day long layover.
 We said to ourselves, well we have never been to Chile before, so what a better way to kill time than go out and enjoy the city.
 With limited time, we chose to visit the main attractions the city has to offer.

-Top Attractions in Santiago de Chile
+What to see in Santiago de Chile walking map:

 Our first stop was the Palacio de La Moneda, which is the Presidential Palace.
 They offer daily guided tours during the week, but you need to schedule them at least one week in advance via email.